 Header: Olympiastadion, in UEFA.com

-This year’s Euro Cup is held in Germany, a country renowned for its impressive stadiums and arenas, and, in this article, D5 will delve into some of these venues.
+This year’s Euro Cup is held in Germany, a country renowned for its impressive stadiums and arenas.
+In this article, D5 will delve into some of these venues.
 These arenas will be home to countless moments filled with conundrums, happiness, sadness, screams, and prayers.
-While these moments are captivating, we are particularly interested in the walls that will hold all of these great experiences inside.
+While these moments are captivating, we are particularly interested in the walls that will hold these great experiences inside.

 Olympiastadion, Berlin